PensionBee/ddd-workshop/README.md

   // Additional business rule checks go here...

   /**
+   * All checks passed so return the relevant success event.
+   *
-   * NB: It's not unreasonable for a downstream process to be responsible for actually taking the payment.
+   * NB: It's not unreasonable for a downstream process to be responsible for actually
-   * As a result, we're using an "INVOICE_PAYMENT_INITIATED" success event here rather than an "INVOICE_PAID"
+   * taking the payment (using an 3rd party payment provider).
+As a result, we're using
+   * an "INVOICE_PAYMENT_INITIATED" success **Event** here rather than an "INVOICE_PAID"
    * event.
-This leads us down the path towards event-driven systems, which we'll cover in a future session.
+This leads us down the path towards event-driven systems, which we'll cover
+   * in the 'policies' section of the workshop.
    */
   return {
     type: "INVOICE_PAYMENT_INITIATED",